derrinbright/A-Multi-Modal-Genomic-Analysis-of-Beta-Lactam-Resistance-Mechanisms-in-Clinical-E.-coli-Isolates/README.md

-# A Multi-Modal Genomic Analysis of Beta-Lactam Resistance Mechanisms in Five Clinical *E. coli* Isolates
+# Multi-Modal Genomic Analysis of Beta-Lactam Resistance Mechanisms in Five Clinical *E. coli* Isolates

 * **Project Context and Collaborators**
   * This project was conducted in collaboration with Ashoka University and a partner hospital.